Training Module

 Documentation & Knowledge Management

-Control documented information, records & organisational knowledge so they stay accurate, accessible & usable in management systems
+Control documented information, records and organisational knowledge so they stay accurate, accessible and usable in management systems

 Organizations often struggle with scattered, unreliable, or hard-to-find documentation, leading to operational workarounds and a drift in management system effectiveness.